-These three songs reached number one on the American R&B charts:
+Her number one songs on the American R&B charts:

-I mainly remember her for that song and these two:
+I mainly remember her for these (their chart position in parentheses):

 Aaliyah was born in Brooklyn but mainly grew up in Detroit.
 Her mother gave up being a singer so that she could bring up Aaliyah and her older brother, Rashad.
 (Despite their Arab names, they seem to be Catholic.)